BytePhoenixCoding/SeratoToRekordboxConverter/README.md

 # serato2rekordbox v1.3

-This Python script converts your Serato DJ Pro library (playlists, tracks, metadata, beatgrids, and hot cues) into a Rekordbox XML file that can be imported into Rekordbox DJ (tested on 6.8.5 and should work on older/newer versions) and can be exported easily to a USB or just used in Rekordbox in HID mode.
+This command line tool converts your Serato DJ Pro library (playlists, tracks, metadata, beatgrids, and hot cues) into a Rekordbox XML file that can be imported into Rekordbox DJ (tested on 6.8.5 and should work on older/newer versions) and can be exported easily to a USB or just used in Rekordbox in HID mode.

 ## Changelog